 Aru Shaw and the End of Time by Roshani Chokski

-What a brilliant idea for Rick Riordan to champion other diversity authors who write in the style of Percy Jackson mixing mythology, action-adventure, and humor.
+What a brilliant idea for Rick Riordan to champion other diverse authors who write in the style of Percy Jackson mixing mythology, action-adventure, and humor.
 My son wasn’t sure if he would take to this book at first, but he ended up racing through it and is waiting impatiently for the next installation.
 I found the characters to be less sympathetic than Percy Jackson and gang, but I thought it was the perfect first release for Riordan Presents.
 We particularly enjoyed learning about Hindu gods. [chapter book, ages 8 and up]

 Rebound by Kwame Alexander